 And as a matter of fact, yes it does matter, and it is very important.
-Your training should be beneficial for your blood glucose control and optimal health.
+Our training should be beneficial for our blood glucose control and optimal health.

-Grains in the muscle mass from training might elevate the caloric needs on a daily basis, improve the blood glucose and help you to manage weight.
+Grains in the muscle mass from training might elevate the caloric needs on a daily basis, improve blood glucose and help us to manage weight.

-In order to achieve optimal cardiovascular fitness, the exercise program you have needs to have an aerobic component to preserve your strength and muscle mass and a resistance training.
+In order to achieve optimal cardiovascular fitness, the exercise program we have needed to have an aerobic component to preserve your strength and muscle mass and resistance training.

 Cardiovascular exercise might be beneficial for those with diabetes.
 This type of activity is also known by the name aerobic exercise and cardio training.
 This type of training raises the heart rate higher than the usual rate.

-Cardiovascular exercise might help to burn additional sugar in the body and at the same time lower resistance to insulin, two effects which are good for control over diabetes.
+Cardiovascular exercise might help to burn additional sugar in the body and at the same time lower resistance to insulin, two effects that are good for the control of diabetes.

-Good cardio routine comes with positive health effect like:
+A good cardio routine comes with a positive health effect like:

 Individuals with diabetes need to keep their doctor well informed of anything which might influence their health.

 This also includes exercise.
 Consult your doctor about which type of exercise is the best for you.
 Also, ask about any possible concerns and questions which arise as you exercise.
-Individuals with diabetes need to pay closer attention to the feet during the exercise.
+Individuals with diabetes need to pay closer attention to their feet during exercise.